RoadieHQ/marketing-site/content/docs/integrations/initial-github-discovery/index.md

 ## Prerequisites

 - You must have installed the Roadie GitHub app in your organisation as described [here](/docs/getting-started/install-github-app/)
-- You must be an Admin of Backstage
+- You must be an Admin of Roadie Backstage

 ## Steps